Calochroa hamiltoniana

 Calochroa hamiltoniana is a species of tiger beetle endemic to the southern Western Ghats of India.
 It is found only on the shaded floor of dense and moist forests.
-It is 14 to 17 mm long and has the pronotum and elytra largely greenish or bronze with an orange and black stripe running along the length of the elytra.
+They are mostly active on the forest floor and fly to low vegetation when disturbed.
+It is 14 to 17 mm long and has the pronotum and elytra largely greenish or bronze with an orange stripe bordered by black on the inside running along the length of the elytra.